 As we enter the holiday shopping season, retailers are planning for all scenarios.

-So why is omnichannel important?
 While shoppers may not ask for it by name, omnichannel retail is what they want.
-80 percent of customers expect a consistent experience across all of a retailer’s channels, according to research from Salesforce.
-And businesses that do it well retain on average 89 percent of their customers, reports Forbes.
+Eighty percent of customers expect a consistent experience across all of a retailer’s channels, according to research from Salesforce.
+And businesses that do it well retain on average 89% of their customers, reports Forbes.

 Your online and in-person stores should be complementary